Shoal Creek, Austin, Texas: Recreation

 Shoal Creek’s Hike-and-Bike Trail is the oldest trail in Austin.
 It was started by Janet Fish in the late 1950s, who hired a bulldozer and operator and made a trail through Pease Park.
 More of it was built by volunteers in the 1960s and improved by the City in the 1970s.
 Parts were rendered impassable by the flooding on May 4, 2018.
 At one time it was possible to walk from 38th Street to Lady Bird Lake on the trail, with the exception of one block on 31st Street where steep canyon sides and private property force a hiker to use the street.
 More recently, following a landslide in 2019, a portion of the trail is now closed and rerouted along existing sidewalks along North Lamar Boulevard.
 Besides the aforementioned block and this, it is possible to commute entirely using the trail from 38th to Lady Bird Lake, however, some portions are fairly risky for bikers, due to their narrow width and cave embankments restricting height above.

 Along an upper portion of the creek, there is a dirt and gravel trail that runs along a portion of the greenbelt between Allandale Rd. and Bull Creek Rd. along Shoal Creek Blvd.

 Pease Park is the site of the annual Eeyore’s Birthday Party which is traditionally held on a Saturday near the beginning of May.
 When the date is announced, a rain date is also announced.

 The trail is used daily by walkers and bicyclists, some of whom use it to commute to jobs downtown.
 The plan of the Shoal Creek Conservancy is to extend the trail to the Domain, where the creek has its headwaters.
 There, eventually, it would connect to the Walnut Creek Trail and form a 30-mile trail loop with much of the City of Austin inside.

+The railroad trestle (pictured above) that crosses Shoal Creek at 3rd Street is in the National Registry of Historic Places.
+The ownership of the structure is disputed; both the Union Pacific Railroad and the City of Austin claim it.
+The two entities are negotiating.
+The Shoal Creek trail at that point is narrow and winding, which creates difficulties for pedestrians and bicyclists sharing the trail.
+The City is considering several plans to improve the trail there, but obviously cannot implement them unless the ownership issue is settled.

 The construction of Austin's new Central Library and the redevelopment of downtown Austin presented an opportunity to make Lower Shoal Creek (defined as the creek from 5th Street to Lady Bird Lake) into a "signature urban green space."
 The Task Force's report noted that near Lady Bird Lake, the creek is usually confined to its channel, and also that there is room for significant improvement in the stream's appearance.
 They proposed removing obsolete infrastructure, standardizing the appearance of the banks using large limestone boulders for a natural look, and planting vegetation.
 The Central Library was completed and opened in 2017.